linagora/tmail-flutter/docs/adr/0061-cozy-integration-set-up.md

 - `yarn build`

 2. On cozy-twakemail side
-- Please ask Dat Dang (tddang@linagora.com) for rlink.sh file, leave the file in ~/Downloads
+- Look for rlink.sh file in /scripts, move the file to ~/Downloads
 - `mv ~/Downloads/rlink.sh ~/bin/rlink`
 - `chmod +x ~/bin/rlink`
 - Reset the terminal